ElisR/SE3Flux/README.md

 Rotational and translational symmetry are common in nature.
 It is therefore useful to have neural networks that can exploit this simplified structure of many physical problems, without needing to carry around redundant information.
+(For example, a naïve approach to approximating symmetric functions is training networks on _augmented data_, namely data that has been bulked up with transformed copies, but in that case no promises can be made about equivariance outside the training dataset.)
-This is solved by making layers _equivariant_ (reviewed in detail in the [Geometric Deep Learning](https://arxiv.org/abs/2104.13478) textbook), meaning that the output transforms appropriately when the input is transformed.
+This is solved by making layers _equivariant_ with respect to a symmetry group (reviewed in detail in the [Geometric Deep Learning](https://arxiv.org/abs/2104.13478) textbook), meaning that the output transforms appropriately when the input is transformed.
 There are many ways to design such neural network architectures, often with a trade-off between expressivity and computational cost.

 The _Tensor Field Network_ (TFN) is built from matrix representations of rotations and acts on point clouds of features.